 It all begins in the practice sessions, without the data sensors in place, practice sessions would be rendered useless.
 The sensors pick up stats such as the temperature of the brakes, the temperature and performance of the electrical power units (batteries), even the drivers have sensor patches on their skin to measure blood pressure levels, and G-force resistance ability, to ensure the safety of the driver.
 This information is all fed back to the pits, where it is evaluated and compiled.
 It is after these practice sessions where the driver will meet with the race strategy coordinator, and co-ordinate the race strategy.

 At present, drivers change cars at various points in the race as the power units cannot last the full race duration, however from next year, due to advancements in technology, this will all change as the cars will be able to last the full length of the race, for the first time since the birth of the sport.
 This will have a huge impact on the data that is being collected.
 The data will be focused more around the power in the units, as the power output in these units is adjustable from the cockpit of the vehicle.
 It is important that the power units themselves become more regulated, as to ensure one team cannot dominate the sport due to their own advancements in the tech.
 So, data sensors will in fact be key to keeping the sport competitive from next year onwards.

 Personally, I can see these changes having a positive impact on the sport, let’s all just hope that Formula E remains as competitive as it is now.
 Unlike the bigger brother formula 1, which in recent years has been entirely dominated by Mercedes.

 How do you think sensors and the data they collect will continue to develop the sport?
-Let me know the thoughts in the comments below!

 This blog was originally published on LinkedIn.
 To read the original blog click here.